Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to the cruelty or mistreatment of one human by another, which is a figurative expression.
-The phrase is not about literal inhumanity but about the moral and ethical failures of humans towards each other.
+The idiom is not about literal inhumanity but about the moral and ethical failures of humans towards each other.

 Origin: